shenwei356/kmcp/docs/database.md

 search results on all small databases can be merged with `kmcp merge` for downstream analysis.

+Buiding small databases can also accelerate searching on a *computer cluster*, where every node searches a part of the database.

 ### Step 1.
 Computing k-mers